 - Impactful Science: An Assessment of Characteristics, Grantee Reflections, and Lessons Learned

-Join collaboration scholar, Julia Wondolleck, Professor of Environment and Sustainability at University of Michigan, as she outlines what she has learned from examining projects supported by the National Estuarine Research Reserve System’s (NERRS) Science Collaborative.
+Collaboration scholar, Julia Wondolleck, Professor of Environment and Sustainability at University of Michigan, outlined what she has learned from examining projects supported by the National Estuarine Research Reserve System’s (NERRS) Science Collaborative.
 NERRS research teams are committed to consequential collaboration with end users and to conveying what they have learned to others.
 They are exceptional at leveraging resources.
-In this webinar learn about:
+In this webinar she discussed: